wrabit/django-cotton/README.md

 ## Caching

-Cotton components are cached whilst in production (`DEBUG = False`).
-The cache's TTL is for the duration of your app's lifetime.
-So on deployment, when the app is normally restarted, caches are cleared.
-During development, changes are detected on every component render.
+Cotton is optimal when used with Django's cached.Loader.
+If you use auto-setup then the cached loader will be automatically applied.
 This feature is a work in progress and some refinement is planned.

 For full docs and demos, checkout <a href="https://django-cotton.com" target="_blank">django-cotton.com</a>